-Make sure your bike is well maintained and your tires are properly inflated before setting off.
-Dress to be seen, high vis clothing and accessories are the most effective way to make sure that you can be seen by motorists at a safe distance.
-Always wear a helmet, not only could it save your life, but it also helps to keep your hair in place.
-Dress for the occasion and carry a high vis waterproof jacket, backpack/helmet cover, so you are prepared when it rains.
+Make sure your bike is well maintained and its tyres are properly inflated before setting off.
+Dress to be seen: lights as well as high vis clothing and accessories are the most effective way to make sure that you can be seen by motorists at a safe distance.
+Always wear a helmet; not only could it save your life, but if it features reflective panels it's an additional way to keep you visible.
+Dress for the occasion and carry a high vis waterproof jacket, helmet cover and backpack cover, so you are prepared when it rains.

 Know the rules of the road

 Most cyclists are also motorists or have at least ridden in a car or bus.
-It is worth brushing up on the highway code, I am not suggesting you need to be prepared to take a theory test, but you should be aware of where you can and can’t ride and what the road signs mean.
-Do not run red lights, no amount of high vis will save you if you jump a red at a junction.
+It is worth brushing up on the highway code every so often.
+We're not suggesting you need to be prepared to take a theory test, but you should be aware of where you can and can’t ride and what the road signs mean.
+Do not run red lights!
+No amount of high vis will save you if you jump a red at a junction.
 Respect other road users and the rules of the road.

-Pay attention to the road, those around you and be aware of your own limitations.
+Pay attention to the road, and those around you, and be aware of your own limitations.
 Stay hydrated and well fuelled.
-Make eye contact were possible with other road users and ride predictably.
-Many larger vehicles have blind spots, do not be tempted to undertake them, just in case they make a last-minute decision to turn left.
-Be present, this is one of the greatest side effects of cycling.
-You are forced to be in the present moment, meaning that you are not left over thinking about the day’s workload, or what - in hindsight - you would have done differently that day.
+Make eye contact where possible with other road users and ride predictably.
+Many larger vehicles have blind spots; do not be tempted to undertake them, in case they make a last-minute decision to turn left.
+Be present.
+This is one of the greatest side effects of cycling: you are forced to be in the present moment, meaning that you are not left over-thinking about the day’s events.

-Cycling safety is a huge topic at the moment, with more and more people dusting off their old bike and choosing to cycle to work, the roads are getting busier with cyclists.
-You will also have to share the road with motorists and pedestrians on your commute.
-Even if you are fortunate enough to have dedicated cycle lanes in your area, you still need to contend with fellow cyclists and wandering pedestrians.
-As a cyclist, you need to give yourself the best possible chance to be seen.
 The benefit of high vis clothing is that it works in all light conditions, unlike the little white flashing light on your handlebars.
-In addition to the bright high visibility colours, the best high vis clothing has reflective stips, making it easier for you to catch the eye of the people around you, for all the right reasons.
+In addition to the bright high visibility colours, the best high vis clothing has reflective strips, making it easier for you to catch the eye of the people around you, for all the right reasons.

 To view our full High Vis range CLICK HERE

 When preparing to cycle to work, you need to plan ahead and look at the weather forecast.
-Even during the longer summer days, here in the UK, the weather is unpredictable.
+Even during the longer summer days, here in the UK the weather is unpredictable.
 In the morning, you may set off in blinding sunshine, to be caught short on your journey home, as clouds have formed and have decided to empty themselves, just as you are leaving the office.
-There is no point getting frustrated, it is not something that you can control.
+There is no point getting frustrated; it is not something that you can control.
 You can, however, be prepared for all weather and visibility conditions with a few extra pieces of clothing and accessories.
-You will need a waterproof jacketand backpack cover, that is the reality of your commitment to incorporate cycling into your commute.
+Consider a waterproof jacketand backpack cover, which will keep you and your belongings dry and visible

-The beauty of high vis and reflective waterproof jackets is that even in broad daylight, you benefit from 360 visibility, you are seen more easily than someone wearing a bland anorak or cycling jersey, from every direction.
-At night or in low light conditions the reflective stips really pay off, sending a strong signal to anything with headlights that you exist and should be avoided.
-Cycling can be hot stuff (like you in your new high vis jacket), so you should consider investing in a gilet, vest or sash.
-These are great for anyone that may have to cross or travel on a road, even while Walking, Running or Horse Riding.
+The beauty of high vis and reflective waterproof jackets is that even in broad daylight, you benefit from 360 degree visibility.
+You can be seen more easily than someone wearing a bland anorak or cycling jersey, from every direction.
+At night, or in low light conditions, the reflective strips really pay off, sending a strong signal to anything with headlights that you exist and should be avoided.
+Cycling can be a hot pursuit, so you should consider investing in a gilet, vest or sash for when the weather is a little warmer.
+These are great for anyone that may have to cross or travel on a road, even while walking, running or horse riding.
 The vests are also very lightweight and easy to pack away if conditions improve, or you are no longer on the road.